insight-icon/terragrunt-aws-icon/README.md

     - `make clone-all`
 4. ##### Make sure you have ssh keys
 	- `ssh-keygen -t rsa -b 4096 -C "your_email@example.com" -f $HOME/.ssh/icon_node`
+	- Take note of the path that you create the keys in as you will need it in the next section

 5. #####  Fill in the necessary inputs in config files at base of directory
 	- There are four file